-Fig. 2 Fill-depth and cut-height coloring based on GIS estimation and tiled roof damage of houses at developed hill residential area.
+Figure 4 Fill-depth and cut-height coloring based on GIS estimation and tiled roof damage of houses at developed hill residential area (Ajina and Ajinadai, Hatsukaichi City)

-2.2 Land classification procedure
+3.2 Land Classification Procedure

-Making procedure to classify cut and fill ground is shown in Fig. 1 from the top to the bottom.
-(1) Scanner-reading data of topographical (analog) maps before and after the housing development were converted into vector data for the DWG file, which is the standard file format of the CAD.
-All the altitude values were inputted into each contour line data directly (Fig. 1(a), (e)).
-(2) For input of the altitude value, CAD software was used (AutoCAD2000LT; Autodesk Inc.).
+Making procedure to classify cut and fill ground is shown in Fig. 3 [Iwai, S. and Kandori, K. (2006)] from the top to the bottom.
+(1) Scanner-reading data of topographical (analog) maps before and after the housing development were converted into vector data for the DWG (drawing) file, which is the standard file format of the CAD.
+All the altitude values were inputted into each contour line data directly (Fig. 3(a), (e)).
+(2) For input of the altitude value, CAD software was used (AutoCAD; Autodesk Inc.).
 A lot of things such as a house or a road irrelevant to altitude are included as line data in the map, so it is necessary to remove them to analyze the topography.
-Therefore a processing program with Microsoft Visual Basic 6.0 was made to remove the data without altitude information (height 0) and only the altitude data was extracted (Fig. 1(b), (f)).
-(3) The extracted data has a text format data of X and Y-coordinate of the map position from the plane right-angled coordinate systems, and the Z-coordinate of the altitude inputted.
-The DWG file which finished coordinate input (X, Y and Z) by the CAD were converted into DXF (Drawing Interchange File) which is a text format.
+Therefore a processing program with Microsoft Visual Basic was made to remove the data without altitude information (height 0) and only the altitude data was extracted (Fig. 3(b), (f)).
+(3) The extracted data has a text format data of X- and Y-coordinate of the map position from the plane right-angled coordinate systems, and the Z-coordinate of the altitude inputted.
+The DWG file which finished coordinate input (X, Y and Z) by the CAD was converted into DXF (Drawing Interchange File) which is a text format.
 The DXF can be analyzed as a readable text by another program.
-(4) Using the Windows version GIS (SIS; Spatial Information System, Informatix), these data are divided into a grid (lattice) data of every coordinates at an equal interval with altitude about an arbitrary area before and after the land development.
-The grid is made by interpolation method as the function of the GIS (Fig. 1(c), (g)).
+(4) Using the Windows version GIS (SIS; Spatial Information System, Informatix), these data are divided into a GRID (lattice) data of every coordinates at an equal interval with altitude about an arbitrary area before and after the land development.
+The GRID is made by interpolation method as the function of the GIS (Fig. 3(c), (g)).
 A GIS tool-TIN (the network domain of the Triangulated Irregular Network) Interpolation method is employed.
-TIN generates grid altitude from a point as an unknown value at a triangular internal point in the lattice generation from neighborhood points.
-(5) The difference of the altitude before and after the land development from the grid data was used to distinguish cut or fill ground (Fig. 1(d), (h), Fig. 2 shows fill-depth and cut-height coloring, based on GIS estimation, and tiled roof damage of houses (i)). at developed hill residential area The damage to the tiled roofs of conventional Japanese-style wooden houses was more prevalent among wooden houses on the fill part of improved hills rather than the cut part.
+TIN generates GRID altitude from a point as an unknown value at a triangular internal point in the lattice generation from neighborhood points.
+(5) The difference of the altitude before and after the land development from the GRID data was used to distinguish cut or fill ground (Fig. 3(d), (h), (j)).
+Figs. 4 and 5 show fill-depth and cut-height coloring, based on GIS estimation, and tiled roof damage of houses at developed hill residential area.
+The damage to the tiled roofs of conventional Japanese-style wooden houses was more prevalent among wooden houses on the fill part of improved hills rather than the cut part, as shown in Figs. 6 and 7.